schibsted/sdk-js-event-tracking/README.md

 Pageload

-scroll (25% intervals),

-Facebook likes / removed likes - Your implementation of Facebook like button must be the current recommended implementation from Facebook.

-Twitter sharing - Your implementation of Twitter share button must be the current recommended implementation from Twitter.

-PageUnload - Experimental

 # Additional supported events

+## Scroll

+25% intervals.

+## Facebook likes / removed likes

+Your implementation of Facebook like button must be the current recommended implementation from Facebook.

+## Twitter sharing

+Your implementation of Twitter share button must be the current recommended implementation from Twitter.

+## PageUnload

+Experimental

 ## Track Visibility